 Small and Mighty: The Black Urban Gardeners and Farmers of Pittsburgh Co-op

-The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle, has awarded $308,821 in 2018 to 22 local nonprofit organizations with budgets of less than $600,000.
+The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle has, as of Dec.
+2019, awarded $1.25 million to nonprofit organizations with budgets of less than $600,000.

 BUGS aims to educate and assist black people in establishing and maintaining gardens and small farms, supplying fresh fruits and vegetables to residents.
 The Black Urban Gardeners and Farmers of Pittsburgh Co-op has an annual operating budget of $53,000.